Updated: Aug 5

 What he discovered is that habits are much better predictors of behavior under stress than incentives (Schwabe & Wolf 2009).

 Given what we've learned about human cognition and decision-making from Daniel Kahneman's Thinking Fast and Slow (2011), we know that goal-directed behavior guided by incentives requires a much greater cognitive load.
 That is, incentive-driven thinking is slow.
 But habits require so little thinking that habitual behavior happens fast.

 Under stress, resources for slow thinking are scarce.
 Our cognitive processes can be overwhelmed by our body's physiological response to stress, interrupting the slow thinking necessary for incentive-driven behavior.
 That's when we must rely on our habits.

 What this suggests is that the only way to improve our stress response, and maybe our performance under pressure, is to practice experiencing stress so that we can form better habits.

-In fact, training yourself to overcome the stress response to cold exposure may save your life.
-In her 2013 TED talk 'How to make stress your friend', Stanford Psychologist Kelly McGonigal reports that it is not stress that kills you.
+Training yourself to overcome the stress response to cold exposure may extend your life.
+In her 2013 TED talk 'How to make stress your friend', Stanford Psychologist Kelly McGonigal.
+PhD reports that it is not stress that kills you.

 It is the story you tell yourself about that stress.